 National Law Enforcement Officers Memorial, Washington., D.C.

-The names of our fallen are engraved and can be seen at the National Law Enforcement Officers Memorial, located at 444 E St. NW in Washington, D.C..
-Adam’s name can be seen on the East wall, Panel 15, Row 33.
+The names of our fallen are engraved and can be seen at the National Law Enforcement Officers Memorial, located at 444 E St. NW in Washington, D.C., Adam’s name can be seen on the East wall, Panel 15, Row 33.

 Academy Rose Garden

 The Sacramento Sheriff Office’s Memorial Rose Garden is located on the Academy grounds at 1000 Riverwalk Way in Carmichael.
-Each of the fallen have a dedicated rose bush and memorial plaque.
+Each of the fallen has a dedicated rose bush and memorial plaque.
 Adam’s rose dedication ceremony was held in April of 2022.

 Rio Cosumnes Correctional Center

 A memorial wall in the administrative area of the Rio Cosumnes Correctional Center bears a plaque honoring Adam Gibson.